Director

 Board of Health

-The Clark County Board of Health (BOH) is a nine member board appointed by the Clark County Executive, with County Board and citizen representation.
+The Clark County Board of Health (BOH) is a nine member board with County Board of Supervisors and At-Large Appointed Community Members.
 The BOH assesses public health needs and advocates for the provision of reasonable and necessary public health services.
 The board provides leadership that fosters local involvement and commitment, which emphasizes public health needs and advocates for equitable distribution of public health resources.
 The Wisconsin Department of Health Services provides more information regarding Boards of Health in Wisconsin here.

 Clark County Board Of Health (BOH)